-PROJECTIONS ON BEHALF OF SQUATTER’S RIGHTS AND STORIES IN THE LARGEST FACTORY BUILDING IN PROVIDENCE
+PROJECTIONS ON BEHALF OF SQUATTER’S RIGHTS IN PROVIDENCE RHODE ISLAND

 Building #13 was a semi-legal multiple collective live-work and performance space in Olneyville, Rhode Island.
 It was housed in 36 Manton Avenue, one of the largest industrial buildings in the state.
 In 2013, the residents were evicted and the Olneyville Housing Corporation acquired the building.
 These collective live-work spaces played an important role in cultural regeneration of the city as well as preserving the buildings against further decay.
 This role was under-recognized by the political and economic forces of the city.
 Delta_Ark tried to bring attention to that role through the construction of several installations.